Purchasing and materials management

 In order to develop viable future solutions for port infrastructure, HHLA remains committed to its strategic and collaborative partnerships with selected suppliers while taking into account both economic and ecological aspects.
 Products, facilities and processes are systematically enhanced in order to increase the degree of digitalisation.
 When selecting partners, great importance is attached to reliability, quality, innovative strength, cost structure, economic stability, sustainability and compliance.
 Compliance with these criteria is monitored by an IT-based supplier management system.
-All suppliers undergo this process, especially when new potential suppliers are added.
+All suppliers undergo this process, especially potential new suppliers.
 This also facilitates a continuous internal assessment.
 Strategic suppliers are evaluated annually by their internal customers and departments.
 The evaluations include experience on first contact as well as information about project procurement and processes.
 As a further enhancement, the details provided are processed in a new “key figures cockpit”, which, for example, plays a key role when preparing for negotiations.

-We are continuing to drive the automation of purchasing processes for day-to-day requirements.
-In the reporting period, 25.2 % of all purchasing processes were handled fully automatically by means of e-procurement systems (previous year: 15.5 %).
+HHLA is continuing to drive the automation of purchasing processes for day-to-day requirements.
+In the reporting period, 32.9 % of all purchasing processes were handled fully automatically by means of e-procurement systems (previous year: 25.2 %).
 This enables us to streamline processes and ensure both non-bureaucratic procedures and compliance with process standards.
-The systematic continuation of optimisation and automation measures gives us the potential to increase the efficiency of, or fully automate, a further 14.7 % of managed processes in 2019.
+By systematically continuing these optimisation and automation measures, further automation potential is expected for the 2020 financial year.
 These steps will enable us to drive the further strategic alignment of our purchasing activities.

 HHLA’s supply chains comprise capital goods (such as port handling equipment) as well as consumables and other services (such as maintenance).
 The overwhelming majority of suppliers are from Germany and other European countries.
-In 2018, equipment and energy accounted for 51.0 % of the Group-wide procurement volume, while information technology (IT) accounted for 21.5 %, construction for 18.0 % and MRO (maintenance, repairs and operations) for 13.9 %, and other indirect services for 15.7 %.
-The total managed purchasing volume amounted to approximately € 294 million.
+In 2019, equipment and energy accounted for 29.2 % of the Group-wide procurement volume, while information technology (IT) accounted for 14.5 %, construction for 26.7 %, MRO (maintenance, repairs and operations) for 13.9 %, and other indirect services for 15.7 %.
+The total managed purchasing volume amounted to approximately € 198 million.